hinto-janai/festival/daemon/mdbook/src/api-stability.md

     │    ├─ Album Name 2.png
     │    ├─ Song Name 2.mp3
 ```

+## Errors
+Do not rely on the _details_ of the `JSON-RPC` & `REST` API errors.

+You can rely that an input that leads to OK/ERROR will always be the same.

 ## Logs
 Do not rely on the log output of `festivald`.